 • Provide visual order – keep it clean and free of distraction

 • Leverage contrast strategically – it’s easy to spot an eagle in a sky full of sparrows just based on size contrast.
-If you need to employ color, shape or size for your contrast to stick out – do it.
+If you need to employ color, shape, or size for your contrast to stick out, go for it.

 • Storyboard your visualization goal – apply it to the data all the way through the dashboard